markusthoemmes/kata-containers/.digitalocean/README.md

 git push -u origin "$release_tag"
 ```

+[//]: # (NOTE: Because this repo is private, the static-check link check will fail.
+Including the $ works around this. https://github.com/kata-containers/tests/blob/773554c04fa0d335205b7f85ce80076fed62710d/.ci/static-checks.sh#L717)

-[Draft a new release on the fork's github project](https://github.com/digitalocean/kata-containers/releases/new).
+[Draft a new release on the fork's github project](https://github.com/digitalocean/kata-containers/releases/new?$).
 Select the tag.
 The release name should be set to match the tag.

 ![Release Dialog](release.png "release dialog")